mattjhayes/docs-python2readthedocs/docs/source/create-content.rst

 Create Content
 ##############

-You can, and should, create some documentation about your project in addition to the auto-generated module documentation.
+You should consider creating project documentation in addition to the auto-generated module documentation.
+While, it's good surfacing your docstrings as nicely formatted pages, you should still have some general pages that introduce your project and add extra context such as diagrams.

 ******************
 Updating the Index